BlueQuartzSoftware/DREAM3D/Documentation/ReferenceManual/Filters/GenericFilters/RenameAttributeMatrix.md

-Rename Attribute Array {#renameattributearray}
+Rename Attribute Array {#renameattributematrix}
 ==============================

 ## Group (Subgroup) ##
 Generic Filters (Memory/Management)

 ## Description ##
-This filter renames a user chosen array to a user defined new name.
+This filter renames a user chosen AttributeMatrx to a user defined new name.

 ## Parameters ##